Anoncoin/anoncoin-website/resources/Anonymity_of_cryptocurrencies.md

 Privacy-centric cryptocurrencies: methods and issues
 ====================================================

 Many coins or services now claim to have special features that provide “anonymity”, and it can be hard to find what is really cryptographically strong and what is not.
 In most cases, these services provide only increased privacy, by making it really hard (but not impossible) to trace the origin of a given transactions.
-Only two methods ([Zerocoin](/Zerocoin) and [Zerocash](/Zerocash) provide cryptographically proven anonymity.
+Only two methods Zerocoin Zerocash provide cryptographically proven anonymity.
 Below, we provide a review of these services.

 Embedded tools or online services
 ---------------------------------